Wildlander-mod/wildlander-mod.github.io/9-How-Do-i/ENB.md

 ## Night eye is too dark

+{: .note}
-Note: performance modlist does not allow the ENB to show Night-vision correctly.
+** Note:** performance modlist does not allow the ENB to show Night-vision correctly.
 Should you wish to use night-vision, you must either use "standard modlist" or No shaders (to apply vanilla night-vision)

 Hit Shift+Enter to bring up the ENB, in the center panel expand ENB effect and scroll down until you find the below section: